 The TMDL must also consider seasonal variations and include a margin of safety that takes into account any lack of knowledge about the causes of the water quality problem or its loading capacity.
-A reserve capacity for future pollutant sources is sometimes included as well (this TMDL does not include a reserve capacity).
+A reserve capacity for future pollutant sources is sometimes included as well.